c-olivares/quizzler_app/README.md

-A question and answer app.
+# A simple question and answer app.

 ![A question and answer app](https://github.com/c-olivares/quizzler_app/blob/main/assets/326shots_so.png)